anandbharti218/AngulerTest/README.md

 Step 1: First Execute the command `npm i or npm install`

-Step 2: Then Execute the command `npm run start`
+Step 2: Then Execute the command `ng serve -o`

 Now the project is up and running.